Should you be warming up and cooling down before and after your workouts, and what are the benefits?

 My warm ups

 Before my workout routines I tend to do a few quick resistance exercises using light weights, plus exercises such as, arm circles, hip rotations.
 When it’s very cold I will spend a few minutes on the treadmill, running is a very effective way to warm up your whole body.
 I also tend to do some stretching before and during my workouts, just quick stretching to my chest, triceps, hamstrings and calves.

-You normally only need to spend a few minutes warming up, however it’s very important in preventing injuries and improving your workout performance.
+You normally only need to spend a few minutes warming up and cooling, however it’s very important in preventing injuries and improving your workout performance.